Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise5.md

 ## Hints and Tips

 The [Exercise5 ELF Binary](https://github.com/Merimetso-Code/EmbeddedAutomotiveSecurity/blob/main/Exercise5.elf) has been created using S32DS for the MPC5748G Development Board.
+The ELH Header for Excercise 5 is as follows, and from this we can see that it is a Power PC 32 Bit Big Edian File.

 ```